 (3) an ignorance of basic facts, eg misattribution of causes:

-For things to change, the real economy would have to deliver for those who feel left behind.
-Nationality, religion and other imagined entities would need to be replaced by real things or close personal relationships as sources of validation.
-Facts need to be put forward to disprove false arguments, or at least to seed enough doubt among populists to break their self-reinforcing cycle of validation.
-After all, it often only takes an online search disprove matters others are posting about with seemingly great confidence.
+For things to change, the real economy would start have to deliver for those who currently feel left behind.
+Nationality, religion and other imagined entities would need to be replaced as sources of validation.
+Facts must be put forward to disprove false arguments, or at least to seed enough doubt to encourage people to conduct their own research into matters they are posting about with seemingly great confidence.

 Can it be done?

-Mark Zuckerberg’s professed goal of resolving Facebook’s issues around fake news, extremism, hate speech and other ills during 2018 indicate a growing awareness of the problem of online validation seeking, especially among populist supporters.
-Nevertheless, a lot of work has to be done not just to remove the fertiliser from the fields of populism, but to pull out its roots.
+Certainly, Mark Zuckerberg’s professed goal of resolving Facebook’s issues around fake news, extremism, hate speech and other ills during 2018 indicate that there is a growing awareness of the problem.
+Nevertheless, a lot of work has to be done not just to remove the fertiliser from the fields of populism, but to pull out its very roots.